Wassa Sangaré

-Wassa Sangaré (born 16 March 2006) is a French footballer who plays as a defender for London City Lionesses, on loan from Lyon.
+Wassa Sangaré (born 16 March 2006) is a French footballer who plays as a defender for Première Ligue club OL Lyonnes.

-Early life

-Wassa Sangaré was born on 16 March 2006, in Stains, Seine-Saint-Denis, France.

 Club career

-Les Lilas

-Sangaré began her football career at FC Les Lilas in 2013.
+Sangaré was born in Stains, Seine-Saint-Denis, France.
+She began her football career at FC Les Lilas in 2013.

-Olympique Lyonnais

 In July 2022, Sangaré joined Olympique Lyonnais and continued her development within OL’s academy.

 In July 2023, Sangaré signed his first professional contract with Olympique Lyonnais until 2026.
 She played her first professional match in December 2023 against Lille, played four league matches during the 2023–24 season, winning the Première Ligue title.
 In January 2025, Sangaré extended her contract with Olympique Lyonnais until 2027.

-Le Havre (loan)

 In January 2025, Sangaré joined Le Havre AC on loan, to gain more playing time.

-London City Lionesses (loan)

 On 29 August 2025, Sangaré joined London City Lionesses on loan for the season.

+On 3 September 2026, Sangaré extended her contract with OL Lyonnes until 30 June 2029.

 International career

-2023 UEFA Women's U17 Championship

 In 2023, Sangaré played and won the 2023 UEFA Women's U17 Championship with the France U17 team, defeating Spain 3–2 in the final, securing France's first-ever title in the tournament.

-2024 UEFA Women's Under-19 Championship

 In 2024, she was selected for the Women's U19 Euro 2024.
 The France U19 team was eliminated in the semi-finals after a 2–0 defeat by the Netherlands.
 Sangaré scored one goal in the competition in the 92nd minute of the opening match against Serbia, securing a 3–1 victory for France.